Atlanta Product Liability Lawyer

 In order to be successful in bringing a product liability claim, your case must meet the appropriate criteria.
 First, you must prove that the product had a defect that caused your injury.
 Next, you need to show that you were using the item as the manufacturer intended it to be used.

-Note that, in most cases, it doesn’t matter if you are not the person that purchased the product.
+Note that, in most cases, it doesn’t matter if you are not the person who purchased the product.
 In other words, you would likely still have a claim even if you were injured by an item that was borrowed from a friend.

 Now, a product can be considered defective for a variety of reasons.
 This will determine what law applies and the type of case that will be filed.
 Note that a single product can be defective for multiple reasons and cover more than one case type.